interstar/Neh-Thalggu/README.md

 ### On the server

-Therefore, for each DSL and target on the server, we provide 3 MCP tools :
+For each DSL and target on the server, we provide 3 MCP tools :

 - **Compile**: Transforms DSL input into target language code.
   - Returns JSON corresponding to this EDN schema